-The Fund has a Communications Working Group made up of officers, Board members and union representatives that oversee communications from the fund and aim to improve the user experience of key stakeholders of the Fund.
-This group can advise the board and committee of possible improvements in communications including policy and delivery methods.
+The Fund has a Communications Working Group made up of officers, Board members and union representatives that oversee communications from the fund and aim to improve the user

 Measuring performance against objectives

 An overview of our performance against these objectives will be officially reported within the Fund's annual report and accounts.
 If performance is substantially below standard (whether by a large margin for a short period of time or a small margin for a longer period) the Fund will formulate an improvement plan.
 This will be reported to the Pension Committee and Pension Board together with an ongoing update on achievement against the improvement plan.